rekibnikufesin/python-intro/11-comparison_operators.md

 a is b # returns True
 x = [1, 2, 3]
 y = [1, 2, 3]
-x is y # returns Flase
+x is y # returns False
 ```

 Use the `in` operator to check if a value is present: